mahshadmoradi/mahshadmoradi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-> 🚧 **Website Under Construction** 🚧
-> My website is currently being updated.
-Some sections may be incomplete or subject to change.

 ### Hello World!

-I am Mahshad Moradi, a fourth-year B.Sc. student at [Sharif University of Technology](https://en.sharif.ir), Department of Electrical Engineering.
+I am Mahshad Moradi, a  B.Sc. student at [Sharif University of Technology](https://en.sharif.ir), Department of Electrical Engineering.

 ---